Mupperry/HFPM/README.md

 2. Change the values in the `config.py` file to suit your environment.

-3. Run the monitor using `sudo python main.py`.
+3. Run the monitor using `sudo python3 main.py`.
 Sudo is needed since we have to access GPIO, which by default means we need to be root.

 4. You can now test your setup.
 Temporarily connecting the GPIO pin in question straight to 3.3V can be useful for debugging (don`t use 5V).